 Long-term animal studies have not been performed to assess the carcinogenic potential of Promethazine, nor are there other animal or human data concerning carcinogenicity, mutagenicity, or impairment of fertility with this drug.
 Promethazine was nonmutagenic in the Salmonella test system of Ames.

-It is not known whether Promethazine HCI is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine HCl Oral Solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether Promethazine HCl is excreted in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine Hydrochloride Oral Solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Promethazine HCl Oral Solution should be used with caution in pediatric patients 2 years of age and older (see WARNINGS-Use in Pediatric Patients).
+Promethazine HYDROCHLORIDE ORAL SOLUTION IS CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE (see WARNINGS - Black Box Warningand Use in Pediatric Patients ).
+Promethazine Hydrochloride Oral Solution should be used with caution in pediatric patients 2 years of age and older (see WARNINGS - Use in Pediatric Patients ).

 Clinical studies of Promethazine formulations did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.

-Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine HCl Oral Solution and observed closely.
+Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine and observed closely

-Respiratory-Asthma, nasal stuffiness, respiratory depression (potentially fatal) and apnea (potentially fatal).
-(See WARNINGS-Respiratory Depression.)
+Asthma, nasal stuffiness, respiratory depression (potentially fatal) and apnea (potentially fatal).
+(See WARNINGS - Respiratory Depression.)

-Hyperexcitability and abnormal movements have been reported in patients following a single administration of Promethazine HCI.
-Consideration should be given to the discontinuation of Promethazine HCI and to the use of other drugs if these reactions occur.
+Hyperexcitability and abnormal movements have been reported in patients following a single administration of Promethazine HCl.
+Consideration should be given to the discontinuation of Promethazine HCl and to the use of other drugs if these reactions occur.
 Respiratory depression, nightmares, delirium, and agitated behavior have also been reported in some of these patients.

-Signs and symptoms of overdosage with Promethazine HCI range from mild depression of the central nervous system and cardiovascular system to profound hypotension, respiratory depression, unconsciousness, and sudden death.
+Signs and symptoms of overdosage with Promethazine HCl range from mild depression of the central nervous system and cardiovascular system to profound hypotension, respiratory depression, unconsciousness and sudden death.
 Other reported reactions include hyperreflexia, hypertonia, ataxia, athetosis, and extensor-plantar reflexes (Babinski reflex).

 Stimulation may be evident, especially in children and geriatric patients.
 Convulsions may rarely occur.
 A paradoxical-type reaction has been reported in children receiving single doses of 75 mg to 125 mg orally, characterized by hyperexcitability and nightmares.